blay/blay.se/edgeryders.markdown

 While it is considered a key factor for youth policy, it is still often unclear what is meant by participation.
-It can both refer to policy that ’’empower adolescents to take part in and influence decision making that affects their lives’’[@ODonoghue2002] or supporting youth to take their own initiatives that shape their own future.
+It can both refer to policy that ”empower adolescents to take part in and influence decision making that affects their lives”O’Donoghue and Kirshner, “Introduction: Moving youth participation forward.” or supporting youth to take their own initiatives that shape their own future.

 The distinction matters because it leads to very different perspectives on youth policy.
 Consider this quote from a European Commission report